 The cast and production company work very hard to put this show on and it’s quite clear to see.
 Personally we loved it when the odd line was forgotten and the cast went off script.
 I couldn’t stop giggling every time Billy called Demonia ‘Dame Trott’ (from the Christmas Panto).
 There’s too many funny scenes for me to talk about and one in particular that I want to mention but I’m not going to tell you as I think it’s nice for the audience to have surprises.
-So if you’re after a couple of hours of fun with catchy songs, dancing and jokes galore then head to the Weymouth Pavilion Website for full details of the show.
+So if you’re after a couple of hours of fun with catchy songs, dancing and jokes galore then head to Weymouth Pavilion for full details of the show.

 Good to know………

 There’s a huge pay and display car park behind the theatre.

 If you are hungry or thirsty before the show then head upstairs to the Piano Bar.
 If you are after a drink or snack before or after the show then you’ll find the Ritz Café in the foyer.